Upgrade Fedora 30 to 31

 - The Cathedral & the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary

-- Linux: The Ultimate Beginner’s guide to learn Linux Operating System, Command Line and Linux Programming Step by Step
+- Linux: The Ultimate Beginner’s Guide to Learning Linux Command Line Fast with No Prior Experience

 Good luck with Fedora 31! 😊